4W4I5/Semester-4-Notes/CLC/Sessional 2 Prep/Sessional 2 Quick Notes.md

 	- Enables you to create individual storage volumes & attach them to an EC2 instance
 	- Block-Level Storage
 	- All volumes persist independent from the instance
-	- Volumes are auto-replicated in its availability zone
+	- Volumes are auto-replicated within its availability zone
 	- Backed up automatically to S3 using snapshots'
 	- Recreate a new volume at any time
 	- Encrypted EBS volumes at no additional cost
 	- Change to diff types or scale capacity
 	- Snapshots allows to revert back in time
 		- Can be stored locally, on a EBS or on a S3 Bucket
-- ### Cost
+- Cost
 	- Volume
 		- Direct cost of storage consumed
 	- Snapshots
 		- Added Cost of Amazon EBS snapshots to S3 is per GB-Month of data stored
 	- Data Transfer
 		- Inbound data transfer is free
 		- Outbound data transfer across regions incurs charges
 	- According to Type (IOPS)
 		- Cold (HDD)
 			- Charged by number of requests to volume
 		- Throughput-Optimized (HDD)
 		- General Purpose (SSD)
 			- Charged by amount of GB per month until storage is released
 		- Provisioned IOPS (SSD)
 		- Charged by amount of IOPS x percentage of days that you provision for the month